manuGil/online-core/docs/source/radiometric-ops.rst

    + Does the layer resulting from the previous task contain the same brightness as the original image for area objects?

 Task 24
    Examine the result of the Laplace filter.
-Toggle on and off the visibility of the *’Laplace’* layer to visually check what happened.
+Toggle on and off the visibility of the *'Laplace'* layer to visually check what happened.
 Zoom in to the edge of the image until you see individual pixels.
-Toggle the visibility of the *’Laplace’* layer again.
+Toggle the visibility of the *'Laplace'* layer again.

 .. attention::
    **Question.**
    What phenomena do you observe?
 Can you explain it?

 Task 25
    Open the histogram of the ‘*Laplace’* layer.
-Go to *Properties > Histogram*; check the values in the image.
+Go to :guilabel:`Properties` > :guilabel:`Histogram`; check the values in the image.

 .. attention::
    **Question.**